AdobeDocs/experience-manager-65.de-DE/help/sites-administering/curl.md

    ![chlimage_1-68](assets/chlimage_1-68a.png)

-1. Copy the cURL command to a text editor and remove all headers from the command, which start with `-H` (highligted in blue in the image below) and add the proper authentication parameter such as `-u admin:admin`.
+1. Copy the cURL command to a text editor and remove all headers from the command, which start with `-H` (highligted in blue in the image below) and add the proper authentication parameter such as `-u <user>:<password>`.

    ![chlimage_1-69](assets/chlimage_1-69a.png)